 This product gets very, very, hot.
 Don't ever touch the glass dome or metal cap or even the part of the wire hanger that goes around the glass dome.
 We don't even recommend carrying it or moving it by touching the gas canister.
 If you have to move it while it is lit, only touch the very end of the metal hanger by the hook.
 It can be a bit dangerous; this is why it earned a lower score in the ease-of-use category.

 The fuel canister can be removed and reused when and if the fuel canister is still relatively full.
-If you take off the fuel canister and try to reuse it when it is low, it may not work.
+However, we found that if you detach the fuel canister and try to reuse it when it is low, it may not relight very easily.

 This product has a plastic carrying case with a foam padded bottom and lid that attach securely together when closed, so when packed this product is fairly durable.
 When not packed into its case, the EasyLight is a little more vulnerable.
 While we didn't have any trouble with it while testing, the lightweight dome cover is glass and could easily break if handled roughly.
 You can purchase a replaceable glass dome separately if it should break.